bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/persistence-api.rst

 Persistence API
 ---------------

-The |ivy| Persistence API is used to load entity objects directly from the database or save/update them on the database.
+The Axon Ivy Persistence API is used to load entity objects directly from the database or save/update them on the database.
 The Persistence API can be accessed by IvyScript anywhere scripting is supported.
 The Persistence API can only deal with entity objects, means objects of type